Towards Practical Encrypted Network Traffic Pattern Matching for Secure Middleboxes: Conclusion

 \section{Conclusion}

-In this paper, we design a system that allows outsourced middleboxes to perform pattern matching over encrypted traffic without revealing both traffic content and patterns.
-We first design a customised SHVE scheme (SHVE+) and then build an encrypted pattern matching protocol based on SHVE+ to protect pattern and network traffic during the pattern matching process.
-Next, we design a secure filtering protocol that can quickly find the starting positions for each possible match, which improve the pattern matching process further.
-Our system is implemented as a prototype, and our evaluation on real-world ruleset and traffic dump illustrates its advantages in terms of bandwidth, inspection delay and throughput.
+In this paper, we design a protocol that allows outsourced middleboxes to perform pattern matching over encrypted traffic.
+We first design a customised SHVE scheme (SHVE+) and then build an encrypted pattern matching protocol based on it to protect network traffic and middlebox rules during the pattern matching process.
+Next, we design a secure filtering protocol to accelerate the pattern matching process.
+We implement our protocol, and our evaluation on real-world rulesets and traffic dump illustrates its advantages in terms of bandwidth, inspection delay, throughput and deployment cost compared to the latest arts.

+In future work, we will aim to reduce the memory cost of the SHVE scheme as our current solution incurs a heavy memory cost compared to existing cryptographic-based solutions~\cite{Desmoulins2018,sherry2015blindbox}.
+Moreover, we will study how to extend our middlebox to support more complicated pattern matching process such as the regular expression with special characters and escaping.